shellscape/webpack-plugin-ramdisk/README.md

 _Please consider donating if you find this project useful._

-## What It Does
+### What It Does

-This plugin will initialize and mount a [RAM disk / drive](https://en.wikipedia.org/wiki/RAM_drive) to enable faster build times.
+This plugin will initialize and mount a [RAM disk / drive](https://en.wikipedia.org/wiki/RAM_drive) to enable faster build emitting times.
 This has advantages over third-party in-memory filesystems in that it uses Node's `fs` module in conjunction with the local system's native capabilities.
-It's especially useful for projects which need to perform many successive builds.
+It's especially useful for projects which need to perform many successive builds, such as during development with Hot Module Reloading enabled.
+In an HMR scenario, this will also _prevent excessive writes_ to Solid State Drives, preventing the shortening of the drive's lifespan.

 ## Requirements